-We must forbear; here comes the gentleman, The Queen, and Princess.
+We must forbear: here comes the gentleman, The queen, and princess.

-[Enter the QUEEN, POSTHUMUS, and IMOGEN.]
+Enter the QUEEN, POSTHUMUS LEONATUS, and IMOGEN

-No, be assur'd you shall not find me, daughter, After the slander of most stepmothers, Evil-ey'd unto you.
-You're my prisoner, but Your gaoler shall deliver you the keys That lock up your restraint.
-For you, Posthumus, So soon as I can win the offended King, I will be known your advocate.
-Marry, yet The fire of rage is in him, and 'twere good You lean'd unto his sentence with what patience Your wisdom may inform you.
+No, be assured you shall not find me, daughter, After the slander of most stepmothers, Evil-eyed unto you: you're my prisoner, but Your gaoler shall deliver you the keys That lock up your restraint.
+For you, Posthumus, So soon as I can win the offended king, I will be known your advocate: marry, yet The fire of rage is in him, and 'twere good You lean'd unto his sentence with what patience Your wisdom may inform you.

-Please your Highness, I will from hence to-day.
+Please your highness, I will from hence to-day.

 You know the peril.
-I'll fetch a turn about the garden, pitying The pangs of barr'd affections, though the King Hath charg'd you should not speak together.
+I'll fetch a turn about the garden, pitying The pangs of barr'd affections, though the king Hath charged you should not speak together.

-O dissembling courtesy!
+Dissembling courtesy!
 How fine this tyrant Can tickle where she wounds!
-My dearest husband, I something fear my father's wrath; but nothing--Always reserv'd my holy duty--what His rage can do on me.
-You must be gone; And I shall here abide the hourly shot Of angry eyes, not comforted to live, But that there is this jewel in the world That I may see again.
+My dearest husband, I something fear my father's wrath; but nothing--Always reserved my holy duty--what His rage can do on me: you must be gone; And I shall here abide the hourly shot Of angry eyes, not comforted to live, But that there is this jewel in the world That I may see again.

 My queen! my mistress!

-O lady, weep no more, lest I give cause

-To be suspected of more tenderness

-Than doth become a man.
-I will remain

-The loyal'st husband that did e'er plight troth.

-My residence in Rome at one Philario's,

-Who to my father was a friend, to me

-Known but by letter; thither write, my queen,

-And with mine eyes I'll drink the words you send,

-Though ink be made of gall.

-[Re-enter QUEEN.]
+O lady, weep no more, lest I give cause To be suspected of more tenderness Than doth become a man.
+I will remain The loyal'st husband that did e'er plight troth: My residence in Rome at one Philario's, Who to my father was a friend, to me Known but by letter: thither write, my queen, And with mine eyes I'll drink the words you send, Though ink be made of gall.

+Re-enter QUEEN

-Be brief, I pray you.
-If the King come, I shall incur I know not How much of his displeasure.
+Be brief, I pray you: If the king come, I shall incur I know not How much of his displeasure.

-Yet I'll move him To walk this way.
-I never do him wrong But he does buy my injuries, to be friends; Pays dear for my offences.
+Yet I'll move him To walk this way: I never do him wrong, But he does buy my injuries, to be friends; Pays dear for my offences.